mberto79/XCALibre.jl/docs/src/contributor_guide.md

 ## Some guidelines
 ---

 To help use keep the codebase consistent and allow us to merge future Pull Requests (PRs) more easily, we kindly request that contributors adhere to some basic guidelines.
-We are are trying to struck a balance between consistency and ease of contribution by aiming not to be overly demanding on contributors.
+We are trying to strike a balance between consistency and ease of contribution by aiming not to be overly demanding on contributors.
 A minimum set of guidelines is provided below (subject to review as the codebase evolves), in no particular order:

 ### Code style